kotoMJ/security-showcase-android/keystorecompat/keystorecompat.md

 ### Android keystore - enough secured for me? or NOT ? ###

-Using Android keystore itself has some known issues.
+Using Android keystore itself has known issues.
-The more you know them, the better you can decide whether to use keystore or not (in some use-cases these issues not matter).
+The more you know them, the better you can decide whether to use keystore or not (in some conditions these issues are not threads).

 #### Attacker can modify stored keys  ####